aliaksandr-s/prototyping-with-clojure/tutorial/chapter-05/05-Registration and authentication.md

 </html>
 ```

 In the head we include our css framework.
-And this block we'll be replaced with the content of the form.
+And the next block we'll be replaced with the content of the form.

 ```html
 {% block form %}
 {% endblock %}
 ```

+And here is how our ``